 (about 3 cups)

-Make The Cookie Crumb Crust: Melt the butter and mix with cookie crumbs until thoroughly moistened.
+Make The Cookie Crumb Crust: Melt the butter and stir together with cookie crumbs until the crumbs are thoroughly moistened.
 Transfer to a 9 1/2-inch pie plate and, using the back of a cup or measuring cup, press mixture into the pan, evenly covering the bottom and sides of the pan.
 Set in freezer until set, at least 10 minutes.
-(Can be made through this step up to 2 days ahead.
+(The crust can be made through this step up to two days ahead.
 Cover with plastic wrap and store in the freezer.)

 To make cookie crumbs, place cookies in a food processor and process until broken up into crumbs.
 (Alternatively, place cookies in a resealable plastic bag and hit with a meat mallet or rolling pin until you have small crumbs.)

-Make The Chocolate Black Bottom: Meanwhile, melt the chocolate in a small pan over very low heat, constantly stirring, until smooth.
+Make The Chocolate Black Bottom: Meanwhile, melt the chocolate in a small bowl set over a small pan of simmering water, constantly stirring, until smooth.
 (Alternatively, place chocolate in a microwave-safe bowl and microwave at 15-second intervals, stirring between each interval, until melted.)

-Pour chocolate into the crust and, using the back of a spoon or a small spatula to quickly spread the chocolate over the crust in a thin layer.
+Pour chocolate into the crust and, use the back of a spoon or a small spatula to quickly spread the chocolate over the crust in a thin layer.
 Return crust to the freezer to set up, at least 10 minutes.

 The crust can be made through this step up to 2 days ahead.
 Cover with plastic wrap and store in the freezer.